 In Arab folklore, Nasnas is a monster who is believed to be the offspring of a demon called a Shiqq and a human being.
 This monster is said to have the power to make humans fleshless by simply touching them.
-A Nasnas is a half-human being, having half head, half a body, one arm, one leg, and hops around with much agility.
+A Nasnas is a half-human being, having half a head, half a body, one arm, one leg, and hops around with a lot of agility.
 The Nasnas are mentioned in Gustave Flaubert’s The Temptation of Saint Anthony.

 Mythical Sea Creature

 - In Arab folklore, there is a mythical sea creature called Dandan which lives in the deep blue waters of the sea.
 Dandan is a large monstrous fish in the sea and is capable of swallowing a ship and all its crew in a gulp.
 The description of this creature can be found in the pages of the book One Thousand and One Nights (or Arabian Nights).
 It appears in the tale “Abdullah the Fisherman and Abdullah the Merman”, where the merman tells the fisherman that the Dandan is the largest fish in the sea and is the enemy of the mermen.

 Mythical Bird of Roc